-- School Programs provide K-12 students and their teachers opportunities to participate in outdoor learning experiences that enhance classroom based learning and connect students to place and community.
+- O School Programs provide K-12 students and their teachers opportunities to participate in outdoor learning experiences that enhance classroom based learning and connect students to place and community.
 Mountain School is a nationally recognized residential environmental education program offered at the North Cascades Environmental Learning Center in cooperation with North Cascades National Park.
 Through hands-on study of the North Cascades ecosystem, students develop skills in observation and inquiry while sharing an experience in the spectacular North Cascades ecosystem as an interdependent community.
 Mt.
 Baker Snow School combines in-class learning with a one day outdoor winter learning adventure that combines applied science education with snow shoe-powered exploration.
 Students and their teachers engage in research and hands-on learning around the themes of weather, watersheds, and climate. - Youth Leadership Adventures provide a range of summer outdoor learning experiences for youth ages 14-18 in partnership with North Cascades National Park and Mt.
 Baker-Snoqualmie National Forest.
 Scholarships are offered and awarded to ensure program participants reflect the diversity of northwest communities.
-The program also includes a September Youth Leadership Reunion, November Youth Leadership Conference and yearround mentorship support for alumni.
+The program also includes a Youth Leadership Summit held in Seattle in November.